 SNPA recognizes excellence in print quality

-SNPA recognized excellence in newspaper printing at its News Industry Summit today.
-First-place awards in the SNPA Print Quality Contest were presented to the Arkansas Democrat-Gazette, Little Rock; The Villages Daily Sun, The Villages, Fla.; Savannah Morning News, Savannah, Ga.; and the Galveston County Daily News, Galveston, Texas.
+SNPA recognized excellence in newspaper printing at its News Industry Summit.
+First-place awards in the SNPA Print Quality Contest were presented to the Arkansas Democrat-Gazette, Little Rock; The Villages Daily Sun, The Villages, Fla.; The Free Lance-Star, Fredericksburg, Va.; and The Telegraph, Nashua, N.H.

 Newspapers were judged in four circulation categories: under 25,000 circulation; 25,001-50,000; 50,001-100,000; and over 100,000.
 Judges evaluated entries only for those quality attributes that can be objectively measured: black ink density and uniformity, color ink density and uniformity, color register, page alignment, litho defects and other defects.